ArctosDB/documentation-wiki/_documentation/faq.markdown

 A: Identifications (optionally) reference taxonomy, but taxon names are not directly applied to specimens as Identifications.
-Taxonomy, therefore, strives to be “pure” names, leaving the complexities of applying names to specimens in Identifications.
+Taxonomy, therefore, strives to be "pure" names, leaving the complexities of applying names to specimens in Identifications.
 This arrangement:

--   Removes ambiguity in determining what is “proper” taxonomy
+-   Removes ambiguity in determining what is "proper" taxonomy
 -   Allows more formality than other systems
 -   Allows us to use external sources of taxonomy

-Any namestring (“taxon name” or “scientific name”) may have any number of classifications (“higher taxonomy”), and these may be drawn from Globalnames.org.
-Arctos taxonomy is therefore a synthesis of all “taxonomy projects” that contribute to GlobalNames, plus local data.
+Any namestring ("taxon name" or "scientific name") may have any number of classifications ("higher taxonomy"), and these may be drawn from Globalnames.org.
+Arctos taxonomy is therefore a synthesis of all "taxonomy projects" that contribute to GlobalNames, plus local data.
 Curating taxonomy in Arctos is theoretically unnecessary, although as of this writing all collections continue to do so due to the lack of responsive and useful editing capabilities in the various remote